How to Make a Homemade Compost Accelerator

 Plant Mixture as a Compost Accelerator

-Plants such as valerian, comfrey, nettle or fern fronds can also speed up the compost.
-They are put with water so that they ferment.
+Plants such as valerian, comfrey, nettle, or fern fronds can also speed up the compost.
+They are put in water so that they ferment.

 After the fermentation process, mix them with water in a ratio of 1:10 and add the solution to the compost.